DepictYourself/RandomChuckFacts/README.md

 # RandomChuckFacts
-Random Chuck Norris facts generator page. learning AJAX and JSON
+Random Chuck Norris facts generator page.

-InCase I need to find out what is this project.
-You tried to make a Chuck Norris fact generator page for a freeCodeCamp challange.
+Hi!

+I made this :)
+Basically to learn AJAX and JSON.
+Found this random API that gives random chuck norris jokes.
+So I made a website out of it.